Pancho Segura: Amateur career

 Segura won the Roney Plaza event at Miami in May over Charles Harris.
-Talbert beat Segura in five sets in the final of the national clay court championships in July.
-At U. S. Championships, Segura beat Bob Falkenburg before losing again to Talbert in the semi finals.
+At the U.S. Clay Court Championships in July Talbert beat Segura in a five-set final.
+At the U.S. Championships, Segura beat Bob Falkenburg before losing again to Talbert in the semi-finals.
 "Charging the net with effectiveness as he and Talbert squared off in the famed center court, Pancho forged into a 4-to-l lead as Talbert netted shot after shot.
 But then Talbert rammed back through Segura's service three straight times, lost his own once and put the set away by ruining Segura's delivery with cross court drop shots in the twelfth game.
 From there on it was no contest.
 Pancho tried but he just didn't have it".